CANAPI works diligently to stop the spread of HIV through identification of infections, educational resources, referrals and community advocacy.

 How is one tested for HIV?

 There are many different HIV tests available.
 A vial of blood is drawn by a health care professional and sent to a lab for testing.
 This method can take up to one week to deliver results.
 An oral test is also available.
 The client uses a cotton swab to collect a sample of salvia.
 The swab is then sent off to a lab for testing.
 This method of testing may also take up to one week for results.
 Rapid testing is also available.
 An oral rapid test is available at certain testing sites.
 This process takes about 20 minutes to get results.
 A finger prick method is also available, where a small sample of the client’s blood is collected and tested.
 This process takes about 10 minutes.
-Community AIDS Network uses Trinity Biotech’s 10-minute Rapid HIV Test.
+Community AIDS Network uses an oral rapid HIV Test.

 How often should I be tested for HIV and other STDs?